Xcode Cloud

 Click Save and enable Xcode cloud to have access to the GitHub repository.

 This will redirect us to GitHub.
-Make sure to choose
+Make sure to choose Only select repositories

 and select the correct repository.